 Building a fact-based and measurable HR business strategy is an important part of successful people analytics.
 A realistic HR strategy avoids functional silos and aims at a seamless aligning of talent to the business.

 Having clear KPIs and ROI expectations from people analytics endeavors ensures that the impact of the strategy is measured often and with transparency.
 A winning strategy needs to be backed by data and an effective plan of action.

 Read our blog on 7 tools of Marketing analytics

 Technology has become an inseparable part of today’s world.
 With People analytics, a process that requires the treatment of the bulk of data with no room for error, technology has to be leveraged.

-Making use of new-age HR tech tools make real-time data easily accessible.
-The use of technology should be milked as it gives an opportunity to make your business stand apart and ahead from the competitors by being agile and having real-time intelligence.
+Making use of new-age HR tech tools makes real-time data easily accessible.
+The use of technology should be milked as it gives an opportunity to make your business stand apart and ahead of the competitors by being agile and having real-time intelligence.

 People and HR analytics are often used interchangeably.
 Both the terms talk about the statistical analysis of data.
 But are they the same?